 Q: What happens if I don’t get booked for Porch Stomp 2022?

 There are still plenty of opportunities to participate in Porch Stomp!
 Our open mic stage will be available to any performers looking to do a short set.
 There will also be several participatory jams and workshops, including a bluegrass jam, and old time jam, and a slow jam.
 All of these will be social distanced events.

 Q: Is there anything that isn’t allowed?

 Q: Is Porch Stomp a ‘paid gig’?

 A : Try not to think of Porch Stomp as a ‘gig’ but instead a ‘family reunion’.
-In the past, Porch Stomp has presented 200+ acts on festival day, offering an opportunity for artists to have an amazing time, network and meet your next biggest fan.
+In the past, Porch Stomp has presented 200+ acts on festival day, offering an opportunity for artists have an amazing time, network and meet your next biggest fan.
 Since no one pays or is paid to be there, everyone at Porch Stomp is there because they love the community and they love music.
 While the pandemic has taken away our ability to attain formal sponsorship, we are excited to still offer artists giveaways in whatever way we can in the form of Porch Stomp merch.

 Q : If we aren't paid, where does the donation money go?
 How can I or someone I know donate?

 Q : How soon will I know the time and location of my performance?

-Note : Most performances will happen on the porches of Nolan Park.
-However, due to capacity issues, we can not promise a porch for every stage — some performances and set up out on the green or in various locations throughout the grounds.
-We also share the space with 10-15 residential arts and cultural organizations that employ the inside of the buildings, so we work hard to find a balance to provide the best performance opportunity for our artists while still respecting the summer tenants needs!
-If you are stationed at a house with a summer tenant, be sure to ask before entering or utilizing indoor spaces.
+Note : Some performances will happen on the porches of Nolan Park, hence the name “Porch Stomp”.
+However, due to capacity issues and new COVID protocols on Governors Island, we can not promise a porch for any stage — some performances and set up out on the green or in various locations throughout the grounds.
 Thanks in advance for your understanding!

 Q : What if it rains?